Tai Lue language: Writing systems

 Tai Lue is written in three different scripts.
 One is the Fak Kham script, a variety of the Thai script of Sukhothai.
 The second is the Tham script, which was reformed in the 1950s, but is still in use and has recently regained government support.
 The new script is a simplified version of the old script.

 Fak Kham

 An ancient script, also used in Kengtung, Northern Thailand and Northern Laos centuries ago.

 Tham

-The Tham script is called 老傣文 lao dai wen (Old laos script) in Chinese.
+The Tham script is called 老傣文 lao dai wen (Old Dai script) in Chinese.
 Readable by the most people in Burma, Laos, Thailand and Vietnam.

 New Tai Lue

 New Tai Lue is a modernization of the Lanna alphabet (also known as the Tai Tham script), which is similar to the Thai alphabet, and consists of 42 initial consonant signs (21 high-tone class, 21 low-tone class), seven final consonant signs, 16 vowel signs, two tone letters and one vowel shortening letter (or syllable-final glottal stop).
 Vowels signs can be placed before or after the syllable initial consonant.

 Similar to the Thai alphabet, the pronunciation of the tone of a syllable depends on the class the initial consonant belongs to, syllable structure and vowel length, and the tone mark.